martin-braun/wp-base/README.md

 ### Avoid SCSS Library's development mode in production use

 The child theme uses SCSS files that compile to a bundled CSS file using the _SCSS Library_ plugin.
 The output CSS files should not be included in the caching system to avoid the requirement to clear the cache to see changes when being in development mode of _SCSS Library_.

-## Replicate

-In this section you can read how this project was formed.
-Get inspired and create your own.

-### WordPress

-- Create the WordPress page using [Local by Flywheel](https://localwp.com)
-- Apply new constants in [_/app/wp-config.php_](./app/public/wp-config.php)